endlos99/xdt99/MANUAL.md

 	$ xas99.py -R ashello.asm
 	$ xas99.py -R ashello.asm -o HELLO-O

-The output parameter `-o` may be used to override the default output file name.
+The output parameter `-o` may be used to override the default output filename.

 The assembly options `-R` (register symbols), `-S` (symbol table), `-L` (listing), and `-C` (compressed object code) correspond to the respective